unicef/hope-country-report/README.md

     ./manage.py demo

-> If `DEBUG=True` you can login using any username/password.
+> If `DEBUG=True` and `AUTHENTICATION_BACKENDS="hope_country_report.utils.tests.backends.AnyUserAuthBackend"` you can login using any username/password.
 Note that:

+>   - If the username is ADMIN_EMAIL you will be superuser
 >   - If username starts with `admin` will be created a superuser
 >   - If username starts with `user`  will be created a standard user (no staff, no admin)